 In a curious coincidence Yuanlin Hospital has been in the news since I visited earlier this month.
 Police received panicked reports about someone hanging themselves inside the hospital only weeks after I was there—and in Changhua 彰化 suicide by hanging is an extremely serious issue, necessitating a unique purification ritual known in Taiwanese as sàng bah-tsàng 送肉粽 (see my post about Daodong Academy 道東書院 in nearby Héměi 和美 for more about this practice).

 Luckily there was no hanging—it was a prop from the filming of an episode of the television drama series Love, Timeless 鐘樓愛人.
 The crew had left a dummy hanging in the hallway and a concerned parent had seen it while walking their kid to school.
 This strikes me as being rather irresponsible given local beliefs about hanging—but whatever, the news media ate it up.

 For more about Yuanlin Hospital some Taiwanese bloggers have written accounts here (with more photos here) and here (continued in part two here).
 I also found another post with some great photos that you might like if you were expecting something spooky.
+A Japanese blogger also wrote about it.
 Finally, if you enjoyed this post you might like to peruse my write-ups about Xinglin General Hospital in Tainan 台南 or Minxiong Ghost House in Chiayi 嘉義.